- Would you like to teach natural history and related subjects?

 An emphasis will be placed on a coherent and creative approach towards planning and organising teaching across subjects and that students will be introduce to research and novelties in teaching methods that enhance literacy and subject-based vocabulary in all school levels.

-Distance learningPrerequisitesAttendance required in class- Year unspecified
+Face-to-face learningDistance learningPrerequisitesAttendance required in class- Year unspecified

-- KME301FTeaching and Learning – becoming a ProfessionalMandatory (required) course20A mandatory (required) course for the programme20 ECTS, credits12 fieldwork creditsCourse Description
+- MAL102FLearning and teaching: Supporting children with special needsMandatory (required) course10A mandatory (required) course for the programme10 ECTS, creditsCourse Description

-This course focuses on providing the student teachers with competences for becoming professionals in their field, with focus on their subject area, and supporting them in laying the foundation for their own professional working theory.
-This will be obtained by building up knowledge and understanding of the responsibilities which is imbued in teaching and the skills needed for self evaluation in various situations in the field.
-An emphasis is also put on providing the student teachers with skills regarding the role of the classroom teacher and classroom management; team-teaching and co-operative skills; how to deal with traumatic experiences and children's welfare; and working with parents.
-Furthermore, research on school development, school evaluation and school ethos will be looked into together with research on teachers.
-Finally this will be linked with practicum.
+PrerequisitesAttendance required in classKME301FTeaching and Learning – becoming a ProfessionalMandatory (required) course20A mandatory (required) course for the programme20 ECTS, credits12 fieldwork creditsCourse DescriptionThis course focuses on providing the student teachers with competencies for becoming professionals in their field, with a focus on their subject area, and supporting them in laying the foundation for their own professional working theory.
+This will be achieved by building knowledge and understanding of the responsibilities inherent in teaching, as well as the skills needed for self-evaluation in various situations in the field.
+An emphasis is also placed on providing student teachers with skills in the role of the classroom teacher and classroom management; team-teaching and co-operative skills; how to deal with traumatic experiences and children's welfare; and working with parents.
+Furthermore, research on school development, school evaluation, and school ethos will be examined alongside research on teachers.
+Finally, this will be linked with the practicum.

 Emphasis is on interactive lectures, inquiry and reflective studies, seminars, group work, projects, portfolios, field studies and fieldwork.

-Face-to-face learningDistance learningPrerequisitesAttendance required in classÍET206FIcelandic and the education of multilingual studentsMandatory (required) course10A mandatory (required) course for the programme10 ECTS, creditsCourse DescriptionIn this course the focus is on Icelandic as a second language and the education of multilingual students in Icelandic compulsory schools.
+Face-to-face learningDistance learningPrerequisitesÍET206FIcelandic and the education of multilingual studentsMandatory (required) course10A mandatory (required) course for the programme10 ECTS, creditsCourse DescriptionIn this course the focus is on Icelandic as a second language and the education of multilingual students in Icelandic compulsory schools.
 Language acquisition and language upbringing will be examined and the difference between acquiring skills in a first and a second language.
 The emphases will be on what it is that teachers in general need to know about the Icelandic language to be able to help their students make progress in the subject being taught.

 The structure of the Icelandic language system, pronunciation, word formation, inflections, sentence structure, meaning of words and phrases, the three layers of the vocabulary, and various things related to language use will be studied.
 The purpose is to figure out what is most likely to be demanding for multilingual students in preschools who are acquiring the language, both in general but also due to personal differences, such as different first languages.